Life Style Diseases

 High Cholesterol: Life Style Disease #2

 High cholesterol is a risk factor for cardiovascular disease including stroke and heart attacks.
 Elevated cholesterol levels do not result in physical symptoms.
-Doing research for this blog I saw many sites stating that pain in the hands, and feet can indicate high cholesterol.
+Doing research for this blog I discovered many sites stating that pain in the hands, and feet can indicate high cholesterol.
 I have never heard of this symptom before.
 This is such a vague symptom, and there may be many causes of those symptoms.
 If you experience them I recommend a general health evaluation by your provider.

 There are some uncommon outward signs include: arcus senilis, which is an opaque ring around the iris of the eye that can appear in the elderly, and in younger people with high cholesterol; xanthelasma papebrarum, these are yellow deposits around the eyelids; and xanthomata, which are fatty deposits in the tendons.